 And that is to just tend to whatever task the Lord puts in front of us.

 What did Dorothea Clapp have in front her?
 Ramsey High School!
 For Mrs. Clapp lived across the street from a large high school in Ramsey, New Jersey (a suburb of NYC).
 Only 26 miles (42 km) northwest of Manhattan, Ramsey High was a large school.
 So for 17 years Dorothea attended to it, praying for the students.
-Praying they would come to know the Lord.
-And she praying particularly for the kids she knew or especially learned of.
+Praying they would come to know the Lord, and prayed particularly for the kids she knew or especially learned of.

 Among those she prayed for was George Verwer, Jr.